 Imagine I replace a cell in your arm with an identical, but foreign, replica cell.
 Are you not you anymore?
 Of course you are.
 But how about if, one at a time, I replace 1% of your cells with replicas?
 How about 10%?
 30%?
 60%?
 The London you was composed of 100% replacement cells, and we decided that that was not you—so when does the “crossover” happen?
 How many of your cells do we need to swap out for replicas before you “die” and what’s remaining becomes your replica?

 Something feels off with this, right?
-Considering that the cells we’re replacing are molecularly identical to those we’re removing, and someone watching this all happen wouldn’t even notice anything change about you, it seem implausible that you’d ever die during this process, even if we eventually replaced 100% of your cells with replicas.
+Considering that the cells we’re replacing are molecularly identical to those we’re removing, and someone watching this all happen wouldn’t even notice anything change about you, it seems implausible that you’d ever die during this process, even if we eventually replaced 100% of your cells with replicas.
 But if your cells are eventually all replicas, how are you any different from London you?

 The Body Scattering Test